npup/css-to-go/src/pages/index.md

 ## What does it do?

-Basically, it is this:
+Basically, it does:

-1. Some element styling
+1. apply some styling on bare elements
-2. Makes available a small number of utility classes
+2. make available a small number of utility classes

-It is a quite small set of global `CSS` that is easy to apply to most any site.
+All in all, it is a quite small (1.93 kB, minified and gzipped) set of global `CSS` that is easy to apply to most any site.

 ### How to use it

-To enable _CSS To Go_, wrap your content with the class `.ctg-root` (putting it all the way up on the `<body>` tag works just fine).
+To enable _CSS To Go_, wrap your content with the CSS class `ctg-root` (putting it all the way up on the `<body>` tag works just fine).

     <!DOCTYPE html>
     <html>